The Woman I Am (song)

 "The Woman I Am" is a song by Norwegian singer-songwriter Aurora.
 It was released on 4 April 2022, through Decca and Glassnote.
 The song was later included in her fourth studio album, The Gods We Can Touch (2022).
 The song was BBC Radio 1's Future Sounds' "Hottest Record" on the day of release.

-Background
+Background and composition

+"This is an ode to feminine divinity.
+It's not always easy to find your place in this world made for men, as a woman.
+To find yourself.
+To learn that you are a source of life, of power, craft, thought and love.
+Not only a vessel.
+You do not exist for the pleasure of others, you exist for yourself.
+Even beyond your body, your beauty, your intellect and your accomplishments, there is a woman who is worthy of this world; believe in her.
+And know her worth with every breath you take.
+And then maybe one day the world will be in harmony.
+And balance.
+But only in the arms of equality."